 Floetrol

 Floetrol can be used as a pouring medium and will extend the paint and make it a little bit thinner although you may also want to use a bit of water with it.
 You can get some of the cell effects with Floetrol or otherwise you can just use it to make nice fluid acrylic paintings.
-It is available in both the UK and the US, although it seems to be much cheaper in the US! – see below:
+It is available in both the UK and the US, although it is packaged and labelled differently in both countries.
+This is another product that has now been relabelled specifically for paint pouring.

 Liquitex Pouring Medium